 NSRS comprises a number of components, all based at HMNB Clyde, provided by Rolls Royce in partnership with Perry Slingsby, Kongsberg, EBC, Babcock, Divex and Lloyds Register

-The first component is a remotely-operated vehicle which can be used to locate a submarine in trouble, clear debris from the vessel and deliver life-saving pods full of food, water and oxygen through the escape hatch.
+The first component is a remotely-operated vehicle that can be used to locate a submarine in trouble, clear debris from the vessel and deliver life-saving pods full of food, water and oxygen through the escape hatch.

-The baseline response time for the intervention ROV is 56 hours based on a 6 hour notice to move from receipt of the DISUB notification.
+The baseline response time for the intervention ROV is 56 hours based on a 6-hour notice to move from receipt of the DISUB notification.

 Supplied by Perry Slingsby, the Triton SP ROV is a standard intervention class ROV in widespread use.

 This is an ingenious system that can be broken down into lightweight air portable sections and assembled on board a suitable vessel, ready to launch and recover the rescue submersible in Sea State 6

 Designed and built by IHC in Northumberland the 100-tonne PLARS has a working load rating of 30 tonnes and is fitted with active heave compensation which allows the rescue submersible to be recovered without swimmers.
 It is air portable by 7x 40 foot ISO container-sized loads and when assembled allows the submersible to be docked with the transfer under pressure module that provides personnel a pressurised route to a decompression chamber.